GECKODocs/docs2/docs/projects.md

 If the due date has been reached OR you have clicked Complete on a task, then **a new task will automatically be created with a new adjusted due date**.

 :::warning warning
-As the new task gets created, the previous task automatically gets **archived** and will be **removed** from the Project Workflow Stage, or column.
+As the new task gets created, the previous task automatically gets **archived** and will be **hidden from view** in the Project Workflow Stage, or column.
 :::

 ## Archived Tasks